 We award prizes to entrants in the National History Challenge.
 Our Special Category prize is for excellence in the use of primary sources (archival records) from our collection.

-This year the theme is Leadership and Legacy
+This year the theme is 'Making a better world'.

 A winner will be selected from each state and territory.
 Each will receive a cash prize of $200.

 A national winner will be selected from state and territory winners.
 The national winner will receive: